D&D’s next storyline is Icewind Dale: Rime of the Frostmaiden, with small ties to Dark Alliance

 Icy returns

 Icewind Dale comes up frequently in D&D. It’s appeared in adventures, video games, and novels.
 The fandom has a great deal of affection for it.
-But some folks may be wanting to learn about a new part of the Realms, or at least some place that doesn’t get as much attention.
+But some folks may be wanting to learn about a new part of the Realms, or at least someplace that doesn’t get as much attention.
 I asked Wizards why it decided to head back to the Frozen North.

 Turns out part of the reason has to do with a video game.